pythonquick/innernet-blog/content/posts/elixir/pi-calculation.md

 pi!

 This article goes over the setup and some of the Elixir code.
-It is not intended to be a Elixir tutorial.
+It is not intended to be an Elixir tutorial.

 On the topic of "pi", why not use some Raspberry PIs ;-)